snozbot/fungus/Docs/command_ref/sprite_commands.md

+# Sprite commands {#sprite_commands}

 ## Fade Sprite
 Fades a sprite to a target color over a period of time.

 Property | Type | Description
  --- | --- | ---
-Sprite Renderer | UnityEngine.SpriteRenderer | Sprite object to be faded _duration | Fungus.FloatData | Length of time to perform the fade
+Sprite Renderer | UnityEngine.SpriteRenderer | Sprite object to be faded _duration | Fungus.Variables.FloatData | Length of time to perform the fade
-_target Color | Fungus.ColorData | Target color to fade to.
+_target Color | Fungus.Variables.ColorData | Target color to fade to.
 To only fade transparency level, set the color to white and set the alpha to required transparency.
 Wait Until Finished | System.Boolean | Wait until the fade has finished before executing the next command

 ## Set Clickable 2D